harshal20m/simple-web-server---python/readme.md

-Here's a README file for the **Simple Web Server** project that provides instructions, usage details, and embedded images.
-In a real scenario, you would add actual images of the running application, but here I'll describe placeholders so you can add them after testing.

 ---

 # Simple Web Server

-This project creates a simple web server using Python and Flask to simulate task execution, similar to job handling in Jenkins.
+This project creates a simple web server created by Dev@Harshalmali.online using Python and Flask to simulate task execution, similar to job handling in Jenkins.
 The server allows you to start, stop, and check the status of tasks.

 ---